Burberry plays hard ball over perfume deal

-Interparfums, the exclusive worldwide licensee for Burberry’s fragrance and beauty products, has been in talks with the British firm since last December.
+Interparfums, the exclusive worldwide license for Burberry’s fragrance and beauty products, has been in talks with the British firm since last December.

 Burberry said on Tuesday the discussions were continuing, with their outcome “uncertain” and also said it had served notice of its intention to terminate the license agreement with Interparfums with effect from December 31 2012.